318.294.2717 WEWANTMORE@YGMTRC.COM

 Perception, though, is not always reality.
 That’s why you rarely see the ‘real life’ of anyone through the photos on Facebook and Instagram.
 Take a moment… how often do you see a photo of someone not looking his or her best?

-Recently, I was in a hotel and took the photo above depicting a beautiful, tranquil view of a stunning sunset.
-The actual photo is below – see all the bird poop out there?
+Recently, I was in a hotel and took a photo above depicting a beautiful, tranquil view of a stunning sunset.
+The reality, however, was that the balcony was covered in bird poop?
 Did I utilize the balcony?
-No. But I easily could have edited this photo to make it seem like the photo I described above.
+No. But I easily used either photo.

 When my social media contacts saw the photos, they would have seen what I wanted them to see.
 Their perception of the photo would have created a new reality of the scene.